SiliconWit/image-based-3d-reconstruction/Thesis/Thesis/Experiments/Note on the Preliminary Experiments.md

 	7. The Reconstruction is compared to the 3D model in Step 3 using Cloud Compare.
 	8. The process is then repeated from Step 4 - 7 with different parameters.

-The likely noise(unwanted factors) are the 3D model itsetlf and the scene.
+The likely noise(unwanted factors) are the 3D model itself and the scene.
 To remedy the possible effects of the noise, an ideal scene and model had to be sought after.
 An ideal scene incorporates the following [[reconstruction.bucchiRecommendationsImprovingPhoto2020a]]
 	1. Even and Diffuse Lighting
 	2. A contrasting background